-November 1 - November 30tbc
+November 22 - November 24€180 – €220

-|Topics touched upon||globalisation, ethics, World War 2, The Cold War and its end, History of the EU, International Relations, The use of ICT in the classroom|
+|Topics touched upon||The birth of the Nation State; The history of the XIX Century; The end of World War 2; The Cold War and its End; European Integration; Globalisation; Ethics; International Relations; The use of ICT in the classroom|

 |Eligible for KA1 funding||YES|

-|Certificate for Participants||YES|
+|Certificate for Participants?||YES|

 If you have any question on the Thematic Seminar “Teaching European Integration.
 How and Why?”, do not hesitate to contact Alice Modena.